ganeshkannanpm/Google-Keep-Clone/README.md

 - ✅ Notes visible only to the logged-in user
 - ✅ Form validation & error handling
 - ✅ Flash messages for actions (success, error)
-- ✅ Responsive design with Bootstrap or Tailwind
+- ✅ Responsive design with Bootstrap and Tailwind CSS

 ---